Who we are

 Offices of the Board and the Secretariat are located at 151 Bloor Street West, 9th floor, Toronto.

 Most of the Board’s work consists of reviewing decisions of the Colleges' Inquiries, Complaints and Reports Committees.
 The Board’s review is the final legislated venue for the review of such complaint matters.
-Complaint reviews are oral or written proceedings, to which some provisions of the Statutory Powers Procedure Act, 1990, apply.
+Complaint reviews are oral, teleconference or written proceedings, conducted in most major centres throughout the provinces, to which some provisions of the Statutory Powers Procedure Act, 1990, apply.

 The Board’s jurisdiction enables it to determine the adequacy of the Inquiries, Complaints and Reports Committees' investigations and/or the reasonableness of the Committees’ decisions.